-when you continually add organic amendments to the soil, the dirt comes alive as the amendments decompose, composing the beneficial bacteria, fungi and nutrients that plants need. “it’s really like a cafeteria where your plants can pick and choose what they really like,” savio said.
+When you continually add organic amendments to the soil, the dirt comes alive as the amendments decompose, creating the beneficial bacteria, fungi and nutrients that plants need.
+“It’s really like a cafeteria where your plants can pick and choose what they really like,” Savio said.

 Compost and other organic amendments, such as aged manure, coconut fiber (called coir), worm castings (earthworm excrement) and seaweed, also improve the texture of the soil, Savio said.
 That makes sandy soils loamy and helps them retain moisture and nutrients and improves drainage in clay soils where water pools instead of percolating into the ground.